IRus/blog/content/posts/_linux/hashdeep.en.md

 4833844,1da68b71c99be03f0f6a5d5f82ebfab3ebf4c821,/home/yoda/Desktop/test/thesis.pdf
 ```

-Second command used to verify, that content in particular folder matches file sizes and hashes from previously created folder:
+Second command used to verify, that content in particular folder matches file sizes and hashes from previously created file:

 ```text
 %%%% HASHDEEP-1.0